nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/side-drawer.md

 Vue.use(RadSideDrawer);
 ```

+You can do that inside a `.vue` file or inside the `app.js` which bootstraps
+your vue-nativescript application.

 You can now use the component on your `.vue` file.

 ## Basic use

 ```html
 <Page>
   <ActionBar title="Hello side drawer!">